 About

 My name is Yancey.
-I'm a writer and entrepreneur who explores new creative forms.
-My work spans founding companies, writing books and essays, and creating frameworks that help people see the world differently.
+I'm a writer and entrepreneur whose work supports artists and creative people.
+My projects span founding companies, starting labels, writing books and essays, and creating frameworks and tools that help people experience the world differently.

-Currently I'm Cofounder and Director of Metalabel, which is establishing new ways for creative people to create value together.
-I'm also the cofounder of Artist Corporations, a new structure for creative work.
-Previously I was Cofounder and CEO of Kickstarter, which pioneered crowdfunding and helped creators raise more than $8 billion for their projects.
+I'm a cofounder, Board Director, and former CEO of Kickstarter, which has helped creative people raise more than $8 billion (and counting) for their projects.
 I cofounded The Creative Independent, a resource of emotional and practical guidance for artists.
 I started eMusic Selects, an early digital-only record label.

 Videos